Porcelain tile: Tile profiles and trims

 Transition profiles are used when there are two different types of flooring or tiles that meet in the middle.
 A transition profile can help create a smooth and seamless transition between the two.
 Tile trims are used to cover the edges of tiles, creating a finished look and protecting them from damage.

 Profiles and trims are generally installed at the same time that the tiles are laid down.

 Sealing

 When porcelain is first made, it is not absorbent, but the polishing process for making the unglazed surface shiny cuts into the surface, leaving it more porous and prone to absorbing stains, in the same way as natural stone tiles.
-Unless they have a suitable, long-lasting treatment applied by the manufacturer (for example, nanotech treatment), polished porcelain tiles may need sealing to make the maintenance of paving easier.
+Unless they have a suitable, long-lasting treatment applied by the manufacturer, polished porcelain tiles may need sealing to make the maintenance of paving easier.
 Porcelain sealants are either solvent-based or water-based, which is cheaper but does not last.

 Innovation

 Recent advancements in porcelain tile manufacturing have focused on both performance and safety.
-Manufacturers now offer tiles with R11 anti-slip finishes designed to increase traction in wet or outdoor environments.
-Additionally, antimicrobial surface technologies are being used to inhibit the growth of bacteria and mold, making porcelain tiles more hygienic and suitable for high-traffic or moisture-prone spaces.
+Manufacturers now offer tiles with anti-slip finishes designed to increase traction in wet or outdoor environments.
+Additionally, antimicrobial surface treatments can be applied to inhibit the growth of bacteria and mold, making porcelain tiles more hygienic and suitable for high-traffic or moisture-prone areas.

-Vitrification

-Porcelain tiles can be vitrified to reduce their porosity and increase their strength.
-Vitrified porcelain tiles are created by combining clay with other elements such as quartz, silica, or feldspar under incredibly high temperatures.
-The vitrification process creates porcelain tiles that contain a glass substrate.
-The glass substrate gives the tiles a sleek appearance, provides added strength, and makes the tiles water and scratch-resistant.
-Vitrified porcelain tiles do not need to be re-sealed or glazed.